 67. Among the many ecclesial services recognised by the Assembly was the contribution to the understanding of the faith and discernment offered by theology in the variety of its expressions.
 Theologians help the People of God to develop an understanding of reality enlightened by Revelation and to develop suitable responses and the appropriate language for mission.
-In the synodal and missionary Church, "the charism of theology is called to carry out a specific service [...].
-Together with the experience of faith and the contemplation of the truth of the faithful people and with the preaching of the Pastors, it contributes to the ever deeper penetration of the Gospel.
-Moreover, 'as with any other Christian vocation, the ministry of the theologian, in addition to being personal, is also communitarian and collegial" (ITC 75).
+In the synodal and missionary Church, "the charism of theology is called to offer a specific service [...].
+Together with the faithful People's experience of faith and contemplation of the truth, and with the preaching of the Pastors, theology contributes to an ever deeper penetration into the Gospel.
+Furthermore, 'As in the case of all Christian vocations, the ministry of theologians, as well as being personal, is also both communal and collegial'" (ITC 75).
 This ministry is particularly communitarian and collegial when carried out as teaching entrusted with a canonical mission in ecclesiastical academic institutions.
-"Ecclesial synodality therefore commits theologians to do theology in a synodal form, promoting among themselves the ability to listen, dialogue, discern and integrate the multiplicity and variety of requests and contributions."
+"Ecclesial synodality therefore needs theologians to do theology in a synodal way, developing their capacity to listen to each other, to dialogue, to discern and to harmonise their many and varied approaches and contributions" (ibid.).
 In this view, it is urgent to foster dialogue between Pastors and those engaged in theological research according to appropriate institutional forms.
 The Assembly invites theological institutions to continue research aimed at clarifying and deepening the meaning of synodality and accompanying formation in the local Churches.